signalogic/SigSRF_SDK/mediaTest_readme.md

 In the second example, the child streams contain early media (ring tones), which appear as "rectangular bursts" in the above waveform display.
 Clicking on the :arrow_forward: button should play stream group output audio, formed by combining input stream contributors.
 Wav files for stream group output and individual contributors are also available.

+In the above displays, note the "Max Delta" stat.
+This is an indicator of both audio quality and real-time performance; any deviation from the specified ptime (in this case 20 msec) is problematic.
+SigSRF pktlib and streamlib module processing prioritizes this metric.

 <a name="StaticSessionConfig"></a>
 ## Static Session Configuration